 The ongoing threat of COVID-19 has drastically changed the business landscape.
 The sudden shift in circumstances has increased the attack surface and presented an abundance of new security challenges for organisations.

-During this time of uncertainty, cybercriminals have been quick to take advantage of the situation, which has lead to a surge in phishing attacks.
+During this time of uncertainty, cybercriminals have been quick to take advantage of the situation, which has led to a surge in phishing attacks.